y-mitsui/harmonicCluster/README.md

 ===============

 An estimate method of polyphonic music
-This program will split spectrum after lpc analyzing.
+This program will split spectrum after LPC analyzing.

 ##install
-(you require gmake)
+(You require gmake.)
 >make

 ##usage